 Binaural beats are an auditory illusion perceived by the brain when two slightly different frequencies of sound are played into each ear (bi – two, aural- ear).

-An analogy is when tuning two guitar strings together, the closer together the frequencies become we begin to hear a slow pulsing beat between the notes of the two strings.
+The same phenomenon arises when tuning two guitar strings.
+As the frequencies get closer together, we begin to hear a slow pulsing beat between the notes of the two strings.

-The rate (frequency) of a beat is equal to the difference in the two frequencies being played.
-For example, if you listened to two frequencies at 200 Hz and 210 Hz, the beat would be at a frequency of 10 Hz (or 10 “beats” per second).
+The rate (frequency) of a beat is equal to the difference between the two frequencies being played.
+For example, if you listened to two frequencies at 200 Hz and 210 Hz, the beat would arise at a frequency of 10 Hz (or 10 “beats” per second).

-How does this affect the brain?
-First, we need to know about brain waves.
+But how could this affect the brain?
+To answer this question, we first need to know about brain waves.

 The neurons in our brains use electrical signals to create our thoughts, emotions, and behaviors.
 When large numbers of neurons fire together with the same rhythm (“synchronize”), this creates brain waves.

 Brain waves can be measured with the use of electrodes on the scalp to record electrical signals, a technique called electroencephalography (EEG).
 These brain waves can range from slow and loud (low frequency, high amplitude), to fast and quiet (high frequency, low amplitude).

 There are 5 major categories of brain waves, each associated with different mental functions:

 - Delta Waves (0.5-3 Hz): slow, loud brain waves associated with dreamless sleep, deep meditation, and healing .
 (Click here to listen to a 0.9 Hz binaural beat.)